bdurand/lumberjack_rails/README.md

 - ActionMailer
 - ActionMailbox

-In addition, a Rack middleware will be added to ensure a context is set on each request.
+In addition, a Rack middleware will be added to ensure a context is set on Rails.logger for each request.

 This allows you to change the log level or tag attributes on `Rails.logger` within your application code in these frameworks without affecting the global logger or the settings in any concurrent requests.